ghostebony/svelte-virtual/README.md

     -   Props:
         -   `index: number` - Item index
         -   `style: string` - Item style, must be applied to the slot (look above for example)
--   `placeholder` - Slot for each item (when scrolling fast, replaces `item` slot. if not present, `item` slot is used)
+-   `placeholder` (optional) - Slot for each item (when scrolling fast, replaces `item` slot. if not present, `item` slot is used)
     -   Props:
         -   `index: number` - Item index
         -   `style: string` - Item style, must be applied to the slot (look above for example)
--   `header` - Slot for the elements that should appear at the top of the component
+-   `header` (optional) - Slot for the elements that should appear at the top of the component
--   `footer` - Slot for the elements that should appear at the bottom of the component
+-   `footer` (optional) - Slot for the elements that should appear at the bottom of the component

 ## License